 All natural trees and evergreen decorations must be sprayed with a fire retardant material.

 If you desire a live tree, EHS recommends purchasing it from the MU Forestry Club, which sprays the trees with a fire retardant and tags them at no additional cost.
-EHS understands 2012 sales will occur from 4:00 to 8:00 p.m. on November 30th and December 7th and 8:00 a.m.-8:00 p.m. on December 1st, 2nd, 8th and 9th at MU's Reactor Field parking lot.
+EHS understands 2013 sales will occur from 4:00 to 8:00 p.m. on December 6th and December 13th and 8:00 a.m. to 8:00 p.m. on December 7th, 8th, 14th and 15th at MU's Reactor Field parking lot.
 The Forestry Club can arrange delivery for a nominal fee to local locations.
 If you purchase a live tree from another source, the Forestry Club will spray and tag your tree for a nominal fee during the period they offer trees for sale.

 Department trees and decorations may be put up no earlier than November 23, 2014, and must be removed from the site by the first working day following New Year's Day (January 4, 2015).
 Please remember that the danger of fire increases each day the tree is up.

 All trees and decorations in residence halls and family student housing should be disposed of before the Christmas vacation begins (December 14, 2014) except for the units which will be occupied.

 If trees and/or boughs become dry before these dates they must be removed prior.
 Electrical cords for lights should not be run through or under a door, especially a metal door.
 Such practice can lead to electrocution or a fire.
-If you have any questions concerning this information, please call David Dorth or Shawn McCollom at Environmental Health & Safety, (573) 882-7018.
+If you have any questions concerning this information, please call David Dorth or Jim Pasley at Environmental Health & Safety, (573) 882-7018.

 Please distribute this information to the appropriate personnel in your department/building.
 (PDF format available.)
 Contact Environmental Health and Safety at (573) 882-7018 for more information.